SajawalHassan/digit_classifier_dl/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites
-Everything will already be installed in the colab machine!

-### Installation

 Just click on the digit_classifier.ipynb and there will be a link to open in colab.
 Just click it and you're done!